SIGOPS/SimplerText/README.md

 - `qa` to close all buffers and quit
 - `edit filename` to open a file in the same buffer
 - `open filename` to open a file in a new buffer

+## Contributing
+Since this repository is meant to act as a tutorial taught by SIGOPS, ACM@UIUC, it will only be updated for maintenance purposes.
+However, Feel free to fork and make pull requests.
+We will be more than happy to make a list of contributors for various features added (sort of like a hall of fame!)